Skip to content

 The power of the Graph Editor

-When pasted, Kease intelligently rebuilds this Extended Easing Curve across your selected keyframes, recreating the necessary in-between keyframes and handles, even when timing or spacing is different.
+When pasted, Kease intelligently rebuilds this Multi-keyframe Easing Curve across your selected keyframes, recreating the necessary in-between keyframes and handles, even when timing or spacing is different.

 Copy & Paste Values